Daweet/Daweet.github.io/_posts/2020-05-12-Gravity-Train.md

 Earth.
 Wouldn’t it be great to travel from one part of the world to other in just less than an hour?
 How cool would that be?
-Well, physics says, in a perfectly ideal world, it is possible to travel from one end to the other part of the world less than an hour.
+Well, physics says, in a perfectly ideal world, it is possible to travel from one end to the other part of the world in less than an hour.

-Set apart the practicality of having such transit; the idea is simple enough to grasp you can easily derive the equations associated with the physical quantities behind the logic.
+Set apart the practicality of having such transit; the idea is simple enough to grasp that you can easily derive the equations associated with the physical quantities behind the logic.
 In this ’project’ gravity is the sole source of energy and the lead in the transportation industry.
-What is proposed in a nutshell is that: to travel from one part of the world to the other all we need to do is drill a tunnel that connects these two end points.
+What is proposed-- in a nutshell-- is that: to travel from one part of the world to the other all we need to do is: drill a tunnel that connects these two end points.
 Simple, huh!
 But that won’t be as easy as it sounds, for starter let us skip few steps ahead and think we have the capability to dig through the interior of the Earth which in itself is challenging.